Rootstock Tomatoes - Key Growing Information

 SCIENTIFIC NAME: Solanum lycopersicum

 CULTURE: For more information on grafting with rootstock tomatoes, please refer to one of our production guides: Top Grafting Tomatoes or Side Grafting Tomatoes.
 Once the grafted plants have healed, continue by growing and managing the plants as you would normally.
 Grow plants at 66-68°F (19-20°C) day and night temperature.
-After cotyledon leaves have expanded, fertilize with a complete nutrient solution (EC 1.0, pH 5.8) or equivalent as needed to keep plants dark green and healthy; increase EC as plants grow.
+After cotyledons (first leaves) leaves have expanded, fertilize with a complete nutrient solution (EC 1.0, pH 5.8) or equivalent as needed to keep plants dark green and healthy; increase EC as plants grow.
 When transplanting into the greenhouse, maintain 73-77°F (23-25°C) day and night temperature for a few days after transplanting to promote rapid vegetative growth and root establishment.
 Once fruit begins to set, lower night temperature to 62-66°F (17-19°C) and keep a daytime temperature of 68-72°F (20-22°C).

-TRELLISING: It is recommended to prune the plants to 1-2 stems and trellis up a string.
+TRELLISING: We recommend pruning the plants to 1-2 stems and trellising up a string.

 HARVEST: Fully vine-ripen fruit only for local retailing or use.
 Pick fruit less ripe the further the distance and the longer the time between harvest and the customer.